Little girl painting

 Racial equity is essential to high-quality early learning.
 When we examine children’s learning through the lens of racial equity, our understanding and impact are enhanced.
 The researched-based ACSES Framework helps educators identify a wide range of conditions and behaviors that may lead to lower outcomes for students from diverse backgrounds.
 By responding to children’s particular needs, educators can create learning environments that value and empower children.

-In this free introductory webinar, participants will learn about:
+In this free introductory session, participants will learn about:

 • Why racial equity in education should matter